vruusha/infinite-scroll/Readme.md

 4. If deviating from the design is accepatble, then would like to propose to have a load more button for the user to click on at the bottom of the message list, so that we dont keep infinitely scrollling unnecessarily
 5. Add Tests
-6. Swiping card to right does not prompt for user confirmation, would a confirmation flow for user to confirm before message is permanently deleted.
+6. Swiping card to right does not prompt for user confirmation, would add a confirmation flow for user to confirm before message is permanently deleted.
 7. Would add support for deleting the card on desktop as well
 8. Would add custom fonts & iconographs

 ## Compromises made To stay under 10hr limit
-1.For card swipe currently only using touch-action: none CSS property, might need a better solution for page jumpiness 2.Navigation is really basic
+1.Navigation is really basic
-3.Didnt get a chance to add routes for navigation 4.Styles inlcude the entire boostrap css file, needs cleanup there
+2.Didnt get a chance to add routes for navigation 3.Styles inlcude the entire boostrap css file, needs cleanup there 4.Desktop view is not all defined, would have improved it for better user experience